Apprentices

 Apprenticeship opportunities

-Engineers at GSK are responsible for designing, maintaining and improving our leading-edge manufacturing facilities that deliver life-saving treatments.
-We are investing heavily in innovative engineering and manufacturing technology and apprentices are key to helping us deliver that vision.
-Over the course of this paid 4-year program you will spend part of your week gaining hands on training from our in-house industry experts at our manufacturing sites, combined with early responsibility to help you develop and progress.
+Over the course of this paid 4-year program, you will spend part of your week gaining hands-on training from our in-house industry experts at our manufacturing sites, combined with early responsibility to help you develop and progress.
 As an automation technician apprentice, you will have the opportunity to develop mechanical, electrical, instrumentation, control & automation skills.
+Your rotations may include time in manufacturing, packaging, maintenance utilities and/or automation.

 What qualifications do you need?